-Except for the director, all employees shall be paid time-and-one-half premium pay under the following circumstances, as scheduled and approved by the director or his or her designee:
+Except for the director, all employees are paid time-and-one-half premium pay under the following circumstances, as scheduled and approved by the director or his or her designee:

-- For work on a Sunday. - For work on an official library paid holiday (in addition to normal holiday pay). - For work past 5:00 p.m. on a Saturday.
+- For work on a Sunday. - For work on an official library paid holiday (in addition to normal holiday pay). - For work on other unpaid/closed days (e.g., New Year's Eve). - For work past 5:00 p.m. on a Saturday.
 10.20.10